PSLmodels/Tax-Calculator/TESTING.md

 py.test -m "not requires_pufcsv"
 ```

-This will start executing a pytest suite containing about 300 tests,
+This will start executing a pytest suite containing hundreds of tests,
-but will skip the three tests that require the `puf.csv` file as input.
+but will skip the few tests that require the `puf.csv` file as input.
 Depending on your computer, the execution time for this incomplete
 suite of tests is roughly two minutes.